wdlingit/saddle-implement/README.md

 ## `saddle_pair.pl`

 Perl implementation of the iteration part as described in the paper.
 The only exception is that the C(g) function in Eq4 was replaced by a constant, which can be specified by `-tolC`.
-You may use `maxTolIt` to specify the iteration to stop the tolerance mechanism.
+You may use `-maxTolIt` to specify the iteration to stop the tolerance mechanism.

 ```
 saddle-implement/bin$ ./saddle_pair.pl